nnsantosh/python_tutorial/Operators.md

 ## Comparison Operators

 < (lesser than), > (greater than), <= (lesser than or equal to), >= (greater than or equal to), == (equal to), != (not equal to) <br/>
-Compare two variables or numbers and return true or false <br/>
+Compare two variables or numbers and return True or False <br/>
 1 > 5 will return False <br/>
 1 >= 4 will return False <br/>
 1 <= 3 will return True <br/>